Anosov triangle reflection groups in SL(3,R): Introduction

-As in the surface group case, there is a unique \emph{Hitchin component} in $\chi(\Gamma,\SL(3,\bR))$, consisting of those representations which can be continuously deformed to a discrete and faithful representation into $\SO(2,1)$.
-If $p_1,p_2,p_3$ are all odd, there is also a unique component containing discrete and faithful representations which preserve a disjoint pair of a point and a line in the projective plane (see \autoref{sec:reducible}).
+As in the surface group case, there is a unique \emph{Hitchin component} in $\chi(\Gamma,\SL(3,\bR))$, consisting of those representations which can be continuously deformed to a discrete and faithful representation into $\SO(2,1)$ \cite{ChoiGoldman, ALS}.
+If $p_1,p_2,p_3$ are all odd, there is also a unique component containing discrete and faithful representations whose action in the projective plane fixes a point and preserves a line disjoint from it (see \autoref{sec:reducible}).
 We call it the \emph{Barbot component} as it is analogous to the component studied in \cite{Barbot}.
+Our main theorem is